 The following is a case study of a powerline taking.
-The eminent domain attorneys at Sever Storey represented the landowners in this case.
+The eminent domain attorneys at Sever Walker Padgitt represented the landowners in this case.
 This case study is intended to provide an example of the positive value a condemnation attorney can add to a landowners case when faced with eminent domain.

 S****** Case Study